SCA

 At all levels of SCA, members make decisions by what is called "group conscience."
 That is, any member can raise an issue and the issue is discussed and voted on by the other members.
 Meeting formats are decided on and revised through the group conscience process.

 Meeting formats vary from area to area.
-SCA meetings often follow formats that are similar to those of more established fellowships in their area, such as Alcoholics Anonymous.
 Despite variations, most meetings contain these elements:

-1. An opening statement, such as the statement of purpose that appears on the front page of this website.
-A prayer such as the Serenity Prayer might also be said.
+1. An opening statement, such as the statement of purpose that appears on the home page of this website.

 4. Sharing by individual members, either about a topic that was established in the reading or the long share or about whatever they need to share to get into or stay in recovery.
 In larger meetings, individual shares (sometimes called "pitches") are given time limits.
 While the goal is to share honestly and openly, many meetings place guidelines on sharing, to avoid having one person's share trigger another person's disease.
 Generally, the guidelines include not naming specific places where one can "act out," or using sensational language.
 Some meetings allow other members who become triggered by an individual's share to so indicate by raising their hands.
 Some meetings set aside specific times to encourage newcomers to share.
-Click here to read about some common guidelines for types of sharing to avoid at meetings.
+The Four Obstacles to Success provide some guidelines for types of sharing to avoid at meetings.

 5. At some point, the meeting will pause to pass a basket for donations, which support rent for the meeting room, other meeting expenses, and the work of the local Intergroup and ISO.
 During that time, members may make SCA-related announcements.
 Sometimes, periods of recovery will be honored.
 Some meetings give "chips" or "tokens" to newcomers and for 30, 60, 90 days, 6 months, 9 months, and one or more years of adherence to one's sexual recovery plan.